eeberhard/aica-api/schemas/component-descriptions/README.md

 The `payload_format` property is used to describe the expected format and usage of the string trigger payload;
 it is thereby inferred that the service type is not an empty trigger when this property is present.

-## Scripts

-Two simple utility scripts are provided to view the schema and to validate JSON component descriptions.

-To view the schema specifications in a nicer format, run the [`./serve-html.sh`](./serve-html.sh) script in this directory.
-This will invoke a dockerized process in which a Python module `json-schema-for-humans` generate a static HTML representation of the schema which is served on a localhost port for viewing in the browser.

-To validate a component description, run the [`./validate.sh`](./validate.sh) script with a path to a JSON file.
-The path can be relative or absolute.
-For example, `./validate.sh examples/foo.json` or `./validate.sh /path/to/foo.json`.

-Any invalidities in the component description, such as missing required fields, will be reported.

 ## Saving the component description

 The component description JSON file should be saved in a `component_descriptions` directory of the package as a